viralemergence/wddsWizard/README.md

 The authors of the package are grateful for the support of the Verena Institute, Carlson Lab, Yale School of Public Health.
+This work was supported by an NSF Biology Integration Institute grant (NSF DBI 2021909, 2213854, and 2515340).